You will need

 - It’s up to you whether you print the photos or use software to piece them together.
 The software doesn’t need to be sophisticated – you just need to be able to put images next to each other (and maybe crop them a bit), so something like Microsoft Word would be fine.

-- Everyone should get a camera and a list from the ‘Words and phrases’ sheet.
+- Everyone should get a camera and a list from the ‘Words and phrases’ below.

-- Everyone should look around the space and take photos of all of the letters that make up the words and phrases on their list.
+- Everyone should head outside to explore, or look around the space they are in, and take photos of all of the letters that make up the words and phrases on their list.
 For example, they could take photos of letters on food packaging, book titles, or board game boxes.

 - Everyone should look through their pictures.
 If they have a printer, they should print them.
 If they’re using software, they should make sure their photos are on the device and launch the software.